longhorn/longhorn/docs/upgrade.md

 ## Note

 Upgrade is always tricky.
 Keeping recent backups for volumes is critical.
+If anything goes wrong, you can restore the volume using the backup.

 If you have any issues, please report it at https://github.com/rancher/longhorn/issues and include your backup yaml files